 Please also check each country page for specific advice on financial aid that may be available to British students.

 |Country||Bachelors in English||Institutions teaching in English||Indicative Fees|

 1. Fees are per year of undergraduate tuition.
 Some course will last for more than three years.

-2. Number of courses and institutions refer to public universities only.
+2. Number of courses and institutions includes private universities.